Table of Contents:

 - supports snapshots

-- can make use of cloud-based storage for publishing repositories
+- can make use of both local and cloud-based storage for publishing repositories

 - provides useful features aimed specifically at APT repository management